yujiri8/yujiri.xyz/software/javascript.md

 ## Type system

-As I've said in other places, I've lost too much time to the lack of type checking to not think it's a massive evil.
-"Just use [TypeScript](https://www.typescriptlang.org)!
-Problem solved!"

-No, problem not solved.
-Using TypeScript adds third-party dependencies, complicates my build process further, and requires a time investment to learn it.
-I'm not saying TypeScript isn't good or helpful (I haven't used it), but as a tool separate from the language itself, it shouldn't be used to defend the flaws of Javascript.
+I've written at length about why [dynamic typing is a sin](https://yujiri.xyz/software/typing), and workarounds like [TypeScript](https://www.typescriptlang.org) can at best mitigate the destruction.

-And Javascript's lack of type checking is actually way worse than other dynamic languages.
+And Javascript's lack of type checking is actually way worse than even other dynamic languages.
 At least in others (Python etc), most things that should be compile-time errors are still run-time errors.
 But in Javascript they're often silent failures.
 For example, accessing a nonexistent slot of an array or object gives you `undefined`.
+Good luck debugging that.

 But you can define one of the values to be `undefined` and it's now in there!
 ```javascript